apache/parquet-format/Geospatial.md

 * M: Skip any invalid M value and continue processing the remaining M values.
   Omit M from the bounding box if all M values are invalid.

-Readers should follow the guidelines below when examining bounding boxes:
+Readers should follow the guidelines below when examining bounding boxes.
+If a bounding box is [invalid](#invalid-geospatial-values), it is treated as a `no bounding box` case.

-* No bounding box: No assumptions can be made about the presence or absence of invalid values.
+* No bounding box: No assumptions can be made about the presence or validity of coordinate values.
 Readers may need to load all individual coordinate values for validation.

 * A bounding box is present:
-    * X and Y: X and Y of the bounding box must be present.
-Readers should proceed using these values.
+    * X and Y: Both X and Y of the bounding box must be present.
+If either is missing, the bounding box is invalid.
-    * Z: If Z of the bounding box are missing, readers should make no assumptions about invalid values and may need to load individual coordinates for validation.
+    * Z: If Z of the bounding box is missing, readers should not assume anything about the presence or validity of Z values and may need to load individual coordinates for validation.
-    * M: If M of the bounding box are missing, readers should make no assumptions about invalid values and may need to load individual coordinates for validation.
+    * M: If M of the bounding box is missing, readers should not assume anything about the presence or validity of M values and may need to load individual coordinates for validation.

 For the X values only, xmin may be greater than xmax.
 In this case, an object in this bounding box may match if it contains an X such that `x >= xmin` OR